-Upon completion of this module, you will be able to Complete an assignment in Moodle which requires online text and file submission and Move an assignment from draft to submission.
+Upon completion of this section, you will be able to Complete an assignment in Moodle which requires online text and file submission and Move an assignment from draft to submission.

 This module will guide you through types of assignments in Moodle, important settings to watch out for, and instructions on how to submit an assignment.

 There are several important settings to watch out for when submitting assignments in Moodle.
 These include:

 You may be able to access your course assignments in the following ways:

 1. On the main Course page

 Main Course Page Assignment

 2. Under Current Course in the Navigation pane

 Assignment in Navigation Pane

 3. Or possibly from the Calendar